 Tuition is free for up to 15 credits.
 Under an arrangement that mirrors Running Start, students are responsible for books, lab fees, student fees, some field trip costs, tuition over 15 credits and transportation.

 How do I apply?

 Students need to take a Placement test (either COMPASS or ASSET) to determine college readiness in English and Math (make sure to take the college algebra portion of the placement exam).
-These scores need to be submitted to the Running Start Office along with the Running Start Application signed by the h.s. counselor and parent by May 2nd.
-Submit the ORCA application (available online) also by May 2nd.
+These scores need to be submitted to the Running Start Office by May 2nd.
+Submit the ORCA application (available online) also by May1st.
 Once these scores are reviewed by the ORCA faculty, an interview may be scheduled.

 Who is eligible?